hallofmeat/Skateboard3Server/docs/blaze-flows/redirector_server_info.md

 # Redirector, Server Info

+This is the first request ever sent to the blaze server.
 This request returns details for the application specific blaze server, this is hosted on gosredirector port: 42100

 ```mermaid
 sequenceDiagram